gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 | [Menu Art Fix](https://gtaforums.com/topic/887527-ash_735s-workshop/page/5/#comment-1072165611) | _ys | Fixes lower resolution backgrounds in EFLC's main menus. |
 | [Higher Res Radio Logos In-Game](https://gtaforums.com/topic/887527-ash_735s-workshop/?do=findComment&comment=1071559765) and [Higher Res Radio Logos Menu](https://gtaforums.com/topic/887527-ash_735s-workshop/?do=findComment&comment=1071512871) | Ash_735 | High resolution textures of radio logos. |

-### Different mods
+### Separate mods

-The mods or their specific versions in the following list are present in only one of the archives.
+The mods or their specific versions in the following list are present in only one of the archives due to incompatibility with the other version.

 === "1.2.0.59"
     | Mod | Developers | Details |